julianlam/feps/fep/f228/fep-f228.md

 This collection represents a [thread] and contains all posts in a conversation, from the perspective of the conversation owner.

 It is an `OrderedCollection`, and the order of items is chronological.
 It MUST contain at least one item, the top-level post.
 This post MUST have a `context` property referring to the collection.
-Other items might not have this property,
+Other posts might not have this property.

 When `context` property is present on a post, it MUST resolve to a collection of posts.